 The Volcker Rule generally prohibits a banking entity from entering into a transaction with a covered fund for which it serves as investment manager, investment adviser, organizer or sponsor if such transaction would be a "covered transaction" for purposes of Section 23A of the Federal Reserve Act.
-However, the 2013 Rule does not
+However, the 2013 Rule does not incorporate or reference the exemptions from such affiliate transaction restrictions contained in Section 23A or the Federal Reserve's Regulation W, thus resulting in the Volcker Rule's restrictions on covered transactions with covered funds being referred to as "Super 23A."

-3 79 Fed.
+&lt;sup>3 79 Fed.
 Reg.
 5734 (January 31, 2014).

-4 A banking entity would not be permitted to make a direct investment alongside a covered fund that the banking entity organizes and offers for the purpose of artificially maintaining or increasing the value of the fund's positions, and would need to comply with certain prudential backstops (such as providing effective disclosure for any investments that would result in a material conflict of interest with the banking entity's clients).
+&lt;sup>4 A banking entity would not be permitted to make a direct investment alongside a covered fund that the banking entity organizes and offers for the purpose of artificially maintaining or increasing the value of the fund's positions, and would need to comply with certain prudential backstops (such as providing effective disclosure for any investments that would result in a material conflict of interest with the banking entity's clients).